openturns/openturns/python/doc/theory/reliability_sensitivity/low_discrepancy_sequence.rst

   sequence falling into an arbitrary set B is close to proportional to the measure of B, as would happen on average (but not for particular samples) in the case of a uniform distribution.
-Specific definitions of discrepancy differ regarding the choice of B (hyperspheres, hypercubes, etc.) and how the discrepancy for every B is computed (usually normalized) and combined (usually by taking the worst value).
+Specific definitions of discrepancy differ regarding the choice of B (hyper-spheres, hypercubes, etc.) and how the discrepancy for every B is computed (usually normalized) and combined (usually by taking the worst value).
 | Low-discrepancy sequences are also called quasi-random or sub-random